Choosing Identifiers for Your Application

-Persistence is a measure of the length of time during which an identifier can be reliably associated with a particular principal.
+Persistence is a measure of the length of time during which an identifier can be reliably associated with a particular individual.
 A short-term identifier might be associated with an application session.
 A permanent identifier is associated with its entry for its lifetime.
 Bear in mind that it is very hard -- perhaps impossible -- to have an identifier that is associated with a person forever and can never change and always be resolvable, even those created with the best design will have cases where they must change.

-Some identifiers are designed to preserve the principal's privacy and inhibit the ability of multiple unrelated recipients from correlating principal activity by comparing values.
-Such identifiers are therefore REQUIRED to be opaque, having no particular relationship to the principal's other identifiers.
-Note that this definition permits sharing of the identifier among multiple recipients if they are deemed by the attribute provider to be equivalent to a single recipient for privacy purposes.
+Some identifiers are designed to preserve the individual's privacy and inhibit the ability of multiple unrelated services from correlating principal activity by comparing values.
+Such identifiers by nature must be opaque, having no particular relationship to the principal's other identifiers.

 Unique identifiers are those which are unique within the namespace of the identity provider and the namespace of the service provider(s) for whom the value is created.
 A globally-unique identifier is intended to be unique across all instances of that attribute in any provider.

 Many identifiers do not specifically guarantee that a given value will never be reused.
-Reuse would mean assigning an identifier value to one principal, and then assigning the same value to a different principal at some point in the (possibly distant) future, for example, email addresses are occasionally reassigned, but NetIDs never will be (resulting in an ever-dwindling "user-friendly" NetID namespace).
+Reuse means assigning an identifier value to one person, and then assigning the same value to a different person at some point in the (possibly distant) future, for example, email addresses are occasionally reassigned, but NetIDs never will be (resulting in an ever-dwindling "user-friendly" NetID namespace).